 The technology behind our PDF-to-Office module is the industry benchmark, leveraged by many leading brand document processing and blue-chip companies in their products and enterprise software – but the module is developed and maintained by Apryse.

-As a result, you will be able to reconstitute a Word document that looks very similar to the original PDF – with the same number of columns on each page, with the same number of lines in each column, the same number words in each line, and so on – with the same look and feel of the original copy.
+As a result, you can reconstitute a Word document that looks very similar to the original PDF – with the same number of columns on each page, with the same number of lines in each column, the same number words in each line, and so on – with the same look and feel of the original copy.

-Try our Office SDK today on your PDFs to experience the results.
+Try our Office conversion PDF SDK today to experience the results.
 Visit our download center to set up your free SDK trial with your preferred platform and language.
-Then download the Structured Output Module and visit the documentation.
+Then, download the Structured Output Module and visit the documentation.

 If you have any questions, suggestions, or just want to chat about your requirements – drop us a line.